elixir-nx/nx_signal/README.md

 DSP (Digital Signal Processing) with [Nx](https://github.com/elixir-nx/nx)

-> :warning: `NxSignal` is still in experimental stages.
-It is incomplete and poorly documented.
-> Use at your own risk.

 ## Why NxSignal?

 This library comes from the author's urge to experiment with audio processing in Elixir through Nx.